 As a producer of steel rod, we are also impacted by volatility in metal margins (the difference in the cost of steel scrap and the market price for steel rod).
 Metal margins within the steel industry have been volatile during certain periods in recent years.
 Since late 2013, metal margins have been under pressure as market conditions have not allowed full recovery of higher costs.
-A dumping case brought early in 2014 by major U.S. steel rod producers has begun to have a stabilizing effect on the domestic rod market.
+A dumping case brought early in 2014 by major U.S. steel rod producers has continued to advance through the process and final determination is set for late fourth quarter.